-Our latest V-Card Diaries comes from Aileen from the US, a woman who had to medically remove her hymen in order to have pleasurable sex.
+Today we’re highlighting Aileen from the US, a woman who had to medically remove her hymen in order to have pleasurable sex.
 If you want to tell your story, go to our submission form.
-We’d love to run it in this blog.
+You can find all our V-Card Diaries here.

 Tell us about yourself:

 I’m a female, in my late 20’s, and from the United States.

 I don’t think there’s any one act that causes virginity to be ‘lost.’
 When sexual experiences are no longer something to simply dream about or giggle over, you’re probably not a virgin anymore.